cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Critically, detection must happen in real-time (or near-real time) to intervene before fraudsters can complete illicit transactions.
 Catching fraud "closer to the time of fraud occurrence is key" so that suspicious transactions can be blocked or flagged immediately.[^2]

-This article reviews the current state-of-the-art of real-time transaction fraud detection, spanning both academic research and industry practices.
+This article deep dives into the current state-of-the-art of real-time transaction fraud detection, spanning both academic research and industry practices.

 We cover the major model families used today: